Difference between a Google Analytics Conversion and a Buyer Touchpoint

 • A user submits more forms after their first form submission.
 Marketo Measure will only push the first conversion from that session.

-• The user clicks on the form submission multiple times.
+• The user clicks the form submission multiple times.
 Marketo Measure will only consider the first form submission.

-• The user re-loads the thank you page multiple times.
+• The user reloads the thank you page multiple times.

 • The user is using any Ad Blocking tools.